matthewjchin/matthewjchin/README.md

-I am currently a first-year graduate student at [Golden Gate University](https://www.ggu.edu/), studying in the MS Business Analytics program, having started in September 2021.
+I am currently a first-year graduate student at [Golden Gate University](https://www.ggu.edu/), studying in the Master of Science (MS) in Business Analytics program, having started in September 2021.
 I graduated from the [University of San Francisco (USF)](https://www.usfca.edu/) in May 2021 with a Bachelor of Science (BS) in Mathematics with a minor in Computer Science.

 My previous experience includes a data science internship, a database developer internship helping to create a proof of concept for inventory, four years of help desk technician work at the USF's Information Technology Services, and tutoring USF undergraduate students in Pre-Calculus and Calculus.